Inside This Article:

 Special licenses are needed for businesses that operate in banking, insurance, stock broking, and more.
 These licenses are also required for the manufacturing of cigars and firecrackers.

 Government’s Assistance in Business Growth

-Singapore works extremely hard to ensure that businesses are given the best environment and assistance to grow.
+Singapore works extremely hard to ensure businesses are given the best environment and assistance to develop.

-The following agencies can be contacted when seeking help to grow our business:
+The following agencies can be contacted when seeking help to grow your business:

-- Economic Development Board – provides complete investor support and promotes a first-rate business environment in Singapore.
+- Economic Development Board (EDB) – provides complete investor support and promotes a first-rate business environment in Singapore

-- Accounting and Corporate Regulatory Authority – oversees the registration and regulation of business entities and public accountants.
+- ACRA – oversees the registration and regulation of business entities and public accountants.
 This agency also provides information on new business structures, compliance requirements, and governance practices.

-Employees can be found through online recruitment portals and headhunting agencies.
-More can be found out about the labor market, along with information about hiring and training at SMEPortal.sg.
-You can also explore training programs that the Economic Development Board offers in partnership with many businesses.
+Employees can be found through online recruitment portals and recruitment agencies such as Rikvin.
+You can also explore training programs that the EDB offers in partnership with many businesses.

 Take advantage of the business opportunities that exist in Singapore.
 You may soon find that the opportunity to build a business will no longer be so easy to take advantage of when more entrepreneurs learn about the vibrant business environment in Singapore.

 - Yes, a foreigner can register a business in Singapore without immigrating here by engaging a local registered filing agent such as Rikvin.